Slavery in Brazil: Slavery in medieval Portugal

-The Portuguese became involved with the African slave trade first during the Reconquista ("reconquest") of the Iberian Peninsula mainly through the mediation of the Alfaqueque: the person tasked with the rescue of Portuguese captives, slaves and prisoners of war; and then later in 1441, long before the colonization of Brazil, but now as slave traders.
+The Portuguese became involved with the African slave trade first during the Reconquista ("reconquest") of the Iberian Peninsula, mainly through the mediation of the Alfaqueque: the person tasked with the rescue of Portuguese captives, slaves and prisoners of war; and then later in 1441, long before the colonization of Brazil, but now as slave traders.
 Slaves exported from Africa during this initial period of the Portuguese slave trade primarily came from Mauritania, and later the Upper Guinea coast.
 Scholars estimate that as many as 156,000 slaves were exported from 1441 to 1521 to Iberia and the Atlantic islands from the African coast.
 The trade made the shift from Europe to the Americas as a primary destination for slaves around 1518.
 Prior to this time, slaves were required to pass through Portugal to be taxed before making their way to the Americas.

 Slavery begins in Brazil

-Indian enslavement before European arrival
+Indigenous enslavement before European arrival

-Long before Europeans came to Brazil and began colonization, indigenous groups such as the Papanases, the Guaianases, the Tupinambás, and the Cadiueus enslaved captured members of other tribes.
+Long before Europeans came to Brazil and began colonization, Indigenous groups such as the Papanases, the Guaianases, the Tupinambás, and the Cadiueus enslaved captured members of other tribes.
 The captured lived and worked with their new communities as trophies to the tribe's martial prowess.
-Some enslaved would eventually escape but could never re-attain their previous status in their own tribe because of the strong social stigma against slavery and rival tribes.
-During their time in the new tribe, enslaved indigenes would even marry as a sign of acceptance and servitude.
-For the enslaved of cannibalistic tribes, execution for devouring purposes (cannibalistic ceremonies) could happen at any moment.
+Some slaves would eventually escape but could never re-attain their previous status in their own tribe because of the strong social stigma against slavery and rival tribes.
+During their time in the new tribe, enslaved indigenous would even marry as a sign of acceptance and servitude.
+Those enslaved by cannibal tribes were often killed and eaten.